Kamadake/randomreactsurvey_2022/README.md

 If you want to retest the survey, you will have to manually kill these cookies.

-## Things I still wanted to add in
+## Other nice to haves for this demo
 - Proper fade out of the Modal popup.
 Still not sure of the clean "React" way to make my Modal fade out.
 Probably there's some animation plugin out there that can handle hiding a component with animation.
 - Error handling on input fields with regex patterns.
+JSON would state what regex pattern id to use and the frontend client would have a list of these regex patterns.
+Server could give a regex pattern too perhaps.